heroku/einstein-vision-node/README.md

 ### Run the API Server

-The simplest way to work locally is to use the config vars of an existing Heroku app with the *Predictive Services Add-on*.
+The simplest way to work locally is to use the config vars of an existing Heroku app with the *Einstein Vision Add-on*.
 Use the **Deploy to Heroku** button (above) to provision such a dev app.

-✏️ *Then, replace `$APP_NAME` in the following commands with the name of that Predictive Services dev app.*
+✏️ *Then, replace `$APP_NAME` in the following commands with the name of that Einstein Vision dev app.*

 ```bash
 # Initial setup